-When you host a Food Drive or Fundraiser, you become a part of our impact and our mission to end hunger.
+When you host a fund drive, food drive, or fundraiser, you become a part of our impact and our mission to end hunger.

-Third-Party Fundraising Events are the easiest way to help us support our network; every $1 donated provides the equivalent of two nutritious meals!
+Fund drives and food drives collect monetary donations and/or perishable food items to be redistributed to the community.
+Fund drives are the easiest way to help us support our network right now; every $1 donated provides the equivalent of two nutritious meals!

 Our Impact on Food Insecurity